You Create Your World Every Moment

 HAC_mushrooms

-Art is a meditation, it reduces stress and summons creativity... as side many of us may not nurture enough.
+Creating art is a meditation, it reduces stress and summons creativity... a part of us many may not nurture enough.

 So next time you're dealing with an overwhelming situation, whether you think you have talent or not (it didn't stop me!), pick up some colored pencils, crayons or markers, and Go WILD!